darktable.control.execute - quotes issue under windows

 But with "C:\Program Files (x86)\Exiftool\exiftool.exe" I do not succeed.

 The widget giving the filename provides already the quotes.
 If I remove them and add them again that doesn't change anything (seems normal to me).

 Can you make your plugin work with something like "C:\Program Files (x86)\Exiftool\exiftool.exe" ?

 (By the way I like your example, far smarter than the one I did.
 I'll work on it.
 Mine is there: https://github.com/phweyland/dt-plugins : fileondiskExif)

 Thank you for your comments.

-#3 Updated by Philippe Weyland over 1 year ago
+#3 Updated by Philippe Weyland almost 2 years ago

 The thread https://discuss.pixls.us/t/enfuse-pro-plugin-cross-platform-compatible/7094/4 confirms the findings here above.

 to pass execute commands with spaces the binary location needs to be quoted “path with spaces/to/bin.exe” and then any arguments that follow CANNOT have quotes.>

 #4 Updated by Bill Ferguson over 1 year ago